IgniteUI/igniteui-xplat-docs/doc/jp/components/charts/features/chart-trendlines.md

 - `SimpleAverage`
 - `WeightedAverage`

-The following code snippet demonstrates how to add a trendline to a series in the $PlatformShort$ data chart component:
+The following code snippet demonstrates how to add a trendline to a series in the $PlatformShort$ data chart:

 ```razor
 <FinancialChart Width="100%" Height="100%" DataSource="DataSource"